 Boondocking: The Complete Guide to Free Camping (Almost) Anywhere

 Every day, campers and travelers choose to escape the crowds of campgrounds for some off-grid exploring.
 There’s a wide range of camping available under the term “Boondocking.”
-It can range from setting up camp in the backcountry free from prying eyes, to parking at a Walmart and being surrounded by a sea of fellow travelers (and shoppers) camping out in the parking lot.
+It can range from setting up camp in the backcountry, to parking at a Walmart.

 So Wait, What is Boondocking?

 Boondocking is also a handy way to just park and sleep.
-If your goal is traveling from point A to point B, and you don’t need to sit around a campfire and listen to a babbling brook, parking in a free lot overnight is a handy way to save you time and money.
-You can enjoy the scenery when you get to your destination!
+If you are on a tight shcedule and just need a spot to crash for the night, parking in a free lot overnight is a handy way to save you time and money.

 Depending on why and how you’re looking to boondock, there are a variety of options for free and cheap camping.

 Choose a Spot Where Overnight Parking is Allowed

 There are a ton of different locations where you are legally allowed to stay overnight.
-If you’re out in the wilderness, finding a spot to safely boondock is usually as simple as picking somewhere less traveled or public land (through the BLM for example.)
+If you’re out in the wilderness, finding a spot to safely boondock is simply picking somewhere remote like BLM land.
 If you’re in town and need to find free camping quickly, here’s some other popular options:

 Walmart Parking Lots

 Truck Stops/Rest Areas

 Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
 Be sure to let someone know where you’re at though as there is usually very little supervision here.
 You’ll be close to a restroom and right off the road.
 Traffic can be noisy, but some rest areas in more rural locations can feel pretty similar to campgrounds!